kneehit/Ad-Demand/scrapper/README.md

 All of the population counts are extracted from Russian Wikipedia site since all the cities don't have a page on the English Wikipedia website.<br>

 ## Workflow
-1. Search for the city name on Russian Wikipedia
+1. Search for the city name on Russian Wikipedia.
-2. Locate the infobox element
+2. Locate the infobox element.
-3. Extract the population string within the infobox
+3. Extract the population string within the infobox.